mapbox/react-test-kitchen/README.md

 ## About

-When developing React components outside of any particular context (e.g. for a cross-project component library), you need a system for rendering and manually testing those component.
+When developing React components outside of any particular context (e.g. for a cross-project component library), you need a system for rendering and manually testing those components.

 When writing automated tests for React components, you need a way to manually verify that the assertions you're making in your tests correspond to *actually* correct appearance and behavior.
 Whether you're testing render functions (often with snapshots) or interactions, you may end up making erroneous assertions if you haven't *first* performed the same test manually.